Blaiseleo/Test/README.md

 # Test

-This repo demonstrates How to use git, npm, express using cmd command lines to build a simple servers in javascript.
+This repo demonstrates How to use git, npm and express using cmd command lines to build a simple server in javascript.

-It also demonstrates how to commit changes to github and run projects using nodemon (short for node monitor).
-Used for restarting applications or projects automatically when there is a change in the script.
+It also demonstrates how to commit changes to github and run projects using #nodemon (short for node monitor).
+Used to automatically restart project when there is a change in the script.

 ###  We will be using *** Visual Studio Code *** as our editor.